 The more citation counts and consequently journal impact factors draw on counterfeit statistics, the more untrustworthy these become, a consideration that carries little weight in a metrics-crazed milieu.
 It is of no interest to those eager to exploit a system that lends itself so easily to exploitation.
 Those skilled in such matters may readily acquire not only sizeable citation counts, but also lengthy publication lists (Shore and Wright, 2015; see also Lawrence, 2007, pp.583–5).
-There are direct returns to this behavior, but also indirect return in terms of the boost to individual reputation afforded by amassing metrical tokens, fuelling what Collini (2016) calls “ludicrous posturing and self-aggrandizing.”
+There are direct returns to this behaviour, but also indirect return in terms of the boost to individual reputation afforded by amassing metrical tokens, fuelling what Collini (2016) calls ‘ludicrous posturing and self-aggrandizing’.
 For instance, an academic at another South African university sent the following e-mail to the vice-chancellor and other senior managerial staff in 2018:

 In 2017, I set a publication record (also my all-time best at that point) of 50 published/ accepted papers in this university in only one year.
 This year, I broke that record with 54 publications, all in accredited journals (see attached).
 It is not yet the end of 2018 and with 13 other articles in advanced stages of review, I am optimistic that we will hit 62 publications in accredited journals before the end of the year.

 Publishing to be counted rather than to be read has encouraged the proliferation of predatory journals.
 These publish papers, irrespective of quality, in return for payment from their authors, an arrangement easily confused with the article processing charges made for open access publication by reputable academic publishers.
 But predatory journals go out of their way to disguise themselves as reputable journals and may be defended to the hilt by authors who have published with them and by the universities employing these authors (Beall, 2017).
 Universities receiving government payments for publications in journals have gone out of their way to defend predatory journals and prevent their identification.
 There are now thousands of these predatory journals, their behaviour undermining academic scholarship.
 Such behaviour would have little impact were it not complemented by an academic publishing industry content to produce the metrics by which academic performance is measured and rewarded in higher education.
-There areas of higher education beyond research in which metrics obscures or belies the data on which they are based.
+There are areas of higher education beyond research in which metrics obscure or belie the data on which they are based.
 Michael Shattock (2018, p.2), for instance, examines the ways in which this distortion affects university teaching.
-Far from being transparent, impartial and truthful, numbers may conceal more than they reveal, reinforce imbalances and inequities, consolidate the status quo, and serve the interests of the elite.
+Far from being transparent, impartial and truthful, numbers may conceal more than they reveal, reinforce imbalances and inequities, consolidate the status quo and serve the interests of the elite.

-Privilege, power and marginalisation
+Privilege, power and marginalization